 - Where can I learn more about cheese?
 Answer »

-The American Cheese Society is a great resource and organization to support.
+Besides our curriculum of Cheese Classes, the American Cheese Society is a great resource and organization to support.
 The Wisconsin Milk Marketing Board, Vermont Cheese Council, and Real California Milk sites all offer educational information about cheese, recipes, and cheese trip maps of the each region if you're looking to take an awesome, culinary adventure!